 - C.3.19.4.1 Furniture and portable office equipment in the immediate area of work to be performed by the Contractor shall be moved by the Contractor, if required, and replaced to its original location by the Contractor.
 If the Contractor's work required by this contract will not allow furniture and portable office equipment to be replaced to its original location, new locations will be designated by the COTR for placement by the Contractor. - C.3.19.4.2 Delivery and storage of materials and equipment and accomplishment of all work shall be made with a minimum of interference to District operation and personnel.
 The Contractor shall coordinate through the COTR any deliveries involving prolonged use of the loading area or any other Facility entrance or space that could cause interruption in Facility activities prior to any interruption of activities.
 The Contractor shall make deliveries of all large, heavy, bulky, and "on wheels" deliveries through the loading area only.
+The Contractor shall not use pedestrian entrances unless otherwise authorized by the COTR.
+The contractor will maintain a parts, materials and equipment inventory for all supplies required to operate and maintain the facility.
+The contractor will maintain adequate stock to allow for maintenance or repairs as needed.

-The Contractor shall not use pedestrian entrances unless otherwise authorized by the COTR. - C.3.19.4.2.1 The route for moving materials or equipment within the Facility and the point of delivery of these materials or equipment to the Facility shall be approved by the COTR.
+- C.3.19.4.2.1 The route for moving materials or equipment within the Facility and the point of delivery of these materials or equipment to the Facility shall be approved by the COTR.
 The Contractor shall repair all damage done by the movement of materials or equipment at no additional cost to the District.
 The Contractor shall ensure that the finished repaired surface matches the original construction and finish. - C.3.19.4.3 The Contractor shall schedule with and receive approval by the COTR all temporary outages of any utility services, security or fire alarm systems required for the performance of work no less than seventy-two (72) hours in advance of such outages.
-When PM requirements necessitate a temporary outage of building services, the Contractor shall ensure that these PM requirements shall be accomplished at other than Normal Occupant Working Hours with no additional reimbursement to the Contractor.

-- C.3.19.4.3.1 The Contractor shall ensure that interruptions to Facility services be kept to a minimum and those, which adversely affect the environmental conditions in occupied portions of the Facility, shall be performed at other than Normal Occupant Working Hours and no additional reimbursement will be provided to the Contractor.
+When PM requirements necessitate a temporary outage of building services, the Contractor shall ensure that these PM requirements shall be accomplished at other than Normal Occupant Working Hours with no additional reimbursement to the Contractor. - C.3.19.4.3.1 The Contractor shall ensure that interruptions to Facility services be kept to a minimum and those, which adversely affect the environmental conditions in occupied portions of the Facility, shall be performed at other than Normal Occupant Working Hours and no additional reimbursement will be provided to the Contractor.
 The Contractor shall obtain prior written approval from the COTR for any interruption to building services due to equipment or system outages. - C.3.19.4.4 In the event District Government employees are dismissed from work due to inclement weather, unanticipated holidays declared by the Mayor, or failure of the Congress to appropriate funds, the Contractor shall be required to operate special areas of the Facility twenty-four (24) hours a day, three hundred sixty-five (365) days per year unless otherwise excused by the COTR.
 If the dismissal is due to emergency conditions, flood, fire, severe weather, or other reasons identified by the COTR, the COTR may require the Contractor to provide on-site coverage for the emergency by having all Contractor personnel employed under this contract immediately report to work at the Facility. - C.3.19.4.5 Any work, which will alter the original appearance of the Facility, included in this specification, or which would impact the historical or other design of the Facility in any manner, shall be approved in advance by the COTR.